iml130/sola/applications/docs/optimaflow/getting_started.md

-# Getting started
+# Introduction
 <!-- Isn't this "Introduction"? -->

-## Introduction

-- Getting started with a code example
+## Getting started

-    - Full setup -> Link full getting started
-    - OptiMaFlow -> Link OptiMaFlow-ns3
+To run OptiMaFlow please download and build the repository as described [here](../../../docs/getting_started.md).
+Afterwards follow the instructions for [OptiMaFlow](../../../daisi/docs/optimaflow-ns3/introduction.md) in the ns3-Integration tab.

 ### Intralogistics